alesys/creative-nodeflow/README.md

 - **Edit Mode**: Click on any node content to edit
 - **Preview Mode**: Click outside the text area to see Markdown preview
 - **Execute**: Press `Ctrl+Enter` in any prompt node to process
-- **Context View**: Expand context details in Agent and Image prompt nodes
+- **Context View**: Expand context details in Agent and Art Director nodes

 ## 🏗️ Architecture